Ddylen/F-FI224-4/README.md

 #### Data Storage Files
 ##### CSV_save_unfiltered_data
+Saves unfilitered pose trajectory data as a CSV file for the MATLAB analysis code

 ###### save_unfiltered_data_easter
+Saves unfiltered pose trajectory as a pickle file, for analysis/animation in python

 ###### save_filtered_data_easter
+Saves filtered pose trajectory as a pickle file, for analysis/animation in python

 #### Data View/ Analysis Files
 ###### display_smoothed_data
+Plots smoothed 2D wrist trajectory

 ###### plotfilteredunfiltered
+Plots both the smoothed and unsmoothed X trajectory of the wrist to show the effect of filtering

 ###### animate_saved_data
+Render a 3D wireframe skeleton to show the tracked pose (legs deliberately not rendered since their depth comes out wrong as they are under the table)

 ###### easter_noise_analysis
+Code to get the standard deviation of the wrist position (useful for determining tracking accuarcy from videos where the wrist is held stationary)

 #### Example Files
 ###### follow_me_updated_openpose